SavyaSanchi-Sharma/Projects/README.md

 #### Tesla and GameStop Stock Data Analysis

-**Description:** This project analyzes the stock data of Tesla and GameStop to uncover trends, patterns, and insights.
-The analysis includes data preprocessing, visualization, and various statistical methods.
+**Description:** This project analyzes the historical stock data and revenue of Tesla and GameStop up until July 2021, all in US dollars.
+The analysis focuses on uncovering trends, patterns, and insights through data preprocessing and visualization.
+Data extraction utilized web scraping techniques and the Yahoo Finance library.

-**Technologies Used:** Python, Pandas, NumPy, Matplotlib, Seaborn, Jupyter Notebook
+**Technologies Used:** Python, Pandas, Plotly, BeautifulSoup, Yfinance, Requests, Jupyter Notebook

 **Project Files:**
 - `data/tesla_stock_data.csv`